MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ![CSOs in 3D](images/tutorials/image_processing/Example6_8.png "CSOs in 3D")

 ### Visualizing RTDOSE as a Colored Overlay
-We now want to show the *RTDOSE* data as provided for the patient as a semi-transparent, colored overlay.
+We now want to show the *RTDOSE* data as provided for the patient as a semitransparent, colored overlay.

 Add another `DicomImportExtraOutput` module to get the *RTDOSE* object.
 Again, select the correct index.
 In this case, we select index 4.